 Manage data integrity

-The Splunk Enterprise data integrity control feature provides a way to verify the integrity of data that is indexed.
+Splunk Enterprise data integrity control helps you verify the integrity of data that it indexes.

-When you enable data integrity control for an index, Splunk Enterprise computes hashes (using SHA 256) on every slice of data and stores those hashes so that you can go back later and verify the integrity of your data.
+When you enable data integrity control for an index, Splunk Enterprise computes hashes on every slice of data using the SHA-256 algorithm.
+It then stores those hashes so that you can verify the integrity of your data later.

-When you enable data integrity control, Splunk Enterprise computes hashes on every slice of newly indexed raw data and writes it to a
+When you enable data integrity control, Splunk Enterprise computes hashes on every slice of newly indexed raw data and writes it to an

 l1Hashes file.
 When the bucket rolls from hot to warm, Splunk Enterprise computes a hash on the contents of the